 This is the 'go to' document when you're trying to sort out what you need and what's happening when.
-You will receive an agenda in the electronic circulation and hard copies will be available on arrival at Synod.
-The hard copy is distinctive in that it has pink pages.
+You will receive an agenda in the electronic circulation.
 It lists everything you ever thought you might need to know about the Group of sessions and some you didn't begin to imagine you would.
 It has the timings of the sessions and worship.
 It lists the order of the business for each day, including the strict 'not later than' rubrics that help keep us on the straight and narrow.
 It lists deadlines for submissions, legislative and liturgical items as well as setting out, in full, all the Diocesan Synod and Private Members' Motions.
 You can (try to) plan your coffee and tea breaks with the help of the Agenda but watch out... it doesn't always run exactly as planned and things do get moved around.
 So, if you're taking a break, keep one eye and ear on the screens and loudspeakers.